-The Modified Academic program at Sands is a district program designed to provide an alternative program for students who have moderate intellectual disabilities.
+The Modified program at Sands is a district program designed to provide an alternative program for students who have moderate intellectual disabilities.
 The curriculum is totally individualized with support in all academic course work.
-Curriculum goals include a focus on functional Lifeskills, consumer skills, social and recreational skills and work experience.
+Curriculum goals include a focus on functional Lifeskills, consumer skills, social and recreational skills.
+The students are integrated into classes with support.
 Referral to this program is made through a District screening committee.